andresg9108/smarttable/README.md

 ...
 ```

-The first thing we find is a “tr” tag, the algorithm takes this tag and everything it contains and adds it to the table we create later, it is important to put the 'data-type="data"' declaration so that the program know that "tr" is a row of data.
-Inside “tr” we find common “td” tags in HTML tables, 'data-ignorefield="true"' tells the algorithm that whatever is inside this field should be ignored when retrieving data from the table, 'data -input ="select "' indicates to the algorithm that what is inside is a "select" when retrieving the data from the table, and the same goes for 'data-input="text"', 'td data-input="radio" ' and 'data input="checkbox"'.
+The first thing we find is a “tr” tag, the algorithm takes this tag and everything it contains and adds it to the main table that we create later, it is important to put the 'data-type="data"' declaration so that the program knows that "tr" is a row of data.
+Inside “tr” we find common “td” tags in HTML tables, 'data-ignorefield="true"' tells the algorithm that anything inside this field when in the main table should be ignored when retrieving data from the table, 'data - input="select "' tells the algorithm that what is inside is a "select" when retrieving the data from the table (when it is in the main table), and the same goes for 'data -input="text"', 'data-input="radio"' and 'data input="checkbox"'.

 Also see that the “button” inside the ‘<td data-ignorefield="true">’ contains the class ‘class="smarttable-ag-delete"’.
 Here we can create the buttons we want, but the button that contains this class will allow us to delete the field.